dentakon/dentakonproductsale/readme.md

 ### OXID 6 example module
-A simple and basic OXID 6 module.
+A OXID 6 module which shows sales information on articles

 ## Install via composer